 Pharmaceutical products in Denmark are distributed through two channels – the hospital sector and the primary health sector – with varying reimbursement and access approaches for each.
 In general, reimbursement is granted for drugs that can prove a superior cost-benefit ratio compared to standard treatment, are used for a well-defined indication and do not put undue pressure on the government’s pharmaceutical budgets.
-For the primary sector, companies are currently free to set their own prices as long as they notify the Danish Health and Medicines Agency of the pharmacy purchasing price (PPP).
-On the contrary, a new evaluation model for hospital medicines to be implemented in 2017 will require pharma companies to negotiate prices and provide greater evidence of their drug’s cost-effectiveness.
-At the same time, the new government entity, Medicinrådet, is expected to be more transparent and include a wider range of stakeholders in the decision-making process.
+For the primary sector, companies are free to set their own prices every two weeks if they notify the Danish Health and Medicines Agency of the pharmacy purchasing price (PPP).
+Regarding the hospital sector, pharma companies are required to negotiate prices and provide evidence of their drug’s cost-effectiveness.

 Denmark’s Payer Stakeholders

-Denmark has two primary payer stakeholders: the patient and the State (via the regional health authorities’ budgets).
+Denmark has two primary payer stakeholders: the patient and the State (via the regional health authorities’ budgets and the national health service).
 A medicine prescribed by a general practitioner in the primary sector is partially reimbursed by the region, provided it has been granted such status.